certtools/intelmq/docs/Bots.md

 * `folder`: folder in which to look for mails (default: `INBOX`)
 * `subject_regex`: regular expression to look for a subject
 * `attach_regex`: regular expression of the name of the attachment
-* `attach_unzip`: whether to unzip the attachment (default: `true`)
+* `attach_unzip`: whether to unzip the attachment.
+Only extracts the first file.
+Deprecated, use `extract_files` instead.
 * `sent_from`: filter messages by sender
 * `sent_to`: filter messages by recipient
-* `ssl_ca_certificate`: Optional string of path to trusted CA certicate.
+* `ssl_ca_certificate`: Optional string of path to trusted CA certificate.
 Applies only to IMAP connections, not HTTP.
 If the provided certificate is not found, the IMAP connection will fail on handshake.
 By default, no certificate is used.

 The resulting reports contains the following special fields:
  * `extra.email_subject`: The subject of the email
  * `extra.email_from`: The email's from address
  * `extra.email_message_id`: The email's message ID
+ * `extra.file_name`: The file name of the attachment or the file name in the attached archive if attachment is to uncompress.
 * * *

 ### Generic Mail Body Fetcher